aigarskadikis/zabbix-debug/README.md

 ## Hypertable too big

 If a hypertable gets bigger than 10GB, it will increase the risk for a vaacuum process to lock the table, therefore block the application layer.

+## The index of hypertables must fit into memory

+See the size of tables